cowniflow/TLM/README.md

 - e_nr: number of ensemble runs
 - par_script: path and file name for the python script with parameter functions (e.g. clim_param_func.py)
 - file_ini_lakes (OPTIONAL): path and file name for file with initialization data (.nc); if left empty, the model will start with no lakes
-- subset_lakes (OPTIONAL): path and file name for file with IDs for an area within file_ini_lakes (.shp); if left empty, all lakes from file_ini_lakes will be used
+- subset_lakes (OPTIONAL): path and file name for file with a subset of IDs from file_ini_lakes (.shp); if left empty, all lakes from file_ini_lakes will be used
-- file_forcing: path and file name with forcing data, i.e. one climate variable
+- file_forcing: path and file name with forcing data, i.e. one climate variable (.txt)

 ### create_animations.sh